 Dr. Jerrold D. Green

 Jerrold D. Green is the President and Chief Executive Officer of the Pacific Council on International Policy in Los Angeles.
 He is concurrently a Research Professor at the University of Southern California Annenberg School for Communication and Journalism.
 He has previously been a Partner at Best Associates in Dallas, Texas, a privately held merchant banking firm with global operations.
-He has also served as the Director of International Programs and Development at the RAND Corporation where he oversaw the activities of the Center for Asia-Pacific Policy as well as the Center for Russia and Eurasia.
-He was awarded the RAND Medal for Excellence for his work.
-At the same time he directed RAND’s Center for Middle East Public Policy.
+Green also occupied a number of senior management positions at the RAND Corporation where he served as the Director of International Programs and Development and was awarded the RAND Medal for Excellence.
 Green has a B.A. (summa cum laude) from the University of Massachusetts/Boston, as well as an M.A. and Ph.D. in Political Science from the University of Chicago.
 His academic career began at the University of Michigan where he was a professor in the Department of Political Science and the Center for Near Eastern and North African Studies.
 He subsequently joined the University of Arizona where he became a Professor of Political Science and Sociology as well as Director of the Center for Middle Eastern Studies.